AdityaT101/Movify/README.md

     * ratings.csv
     * CPI.csv

 b.
 Data is then staged from these files into the Staging tables in redshift using the COPY command.
 Further this staged data is converted into Dimension and Fact     tables on redshift itself.
 This is done using the Airflow scheduler where in each task is executed in a particular order.
-The Architecture and schema for the facts and  dimensions is as shown below.
+The Architecture  is as shown below.

 ![Movify](images/Architecture.png)

+## Schema
+    The Schema for the facts and  dimensions is as shown below.

 ![Movify](images/schema.png)

 c.
 For a staging the “Cast_staging “and the “Genre_staging” tables , some preprocessing is done on the data.
 This is cause the data is in form of a comma separated JSON structure.
 For eg, the genre column looks      like this –
     [{"id": 10749, "name": "Romance"}, {"id": 18, "name": "Drama"}, {"id": 9648, "name": "Mystery"}]